Navigating Distribution Shifts in Medical Image Analysis: A Survey: Medical Distribution Shifts

 The efficacy of DL models largely hinges on the assumption that the training and testing data are independently and identically distributed (i.i.d).
 However, this assumption often does not hold in the complex and diverse environment of clinical practice.
 The inherent heterogeneity in medical imaging, arising from different modalities, varying protocols, diverse patient demographics, and temporal shifts, introduces significant distribution shifts.
-In the following, we provide a concise illustration (see visual examples in Fig.~\ref{fig:banner_1}):
+In the following, we provide a concise illustration (also see Figure~\ref{fig:banner_1}):

-\begin{itemize} \item Imaging Modalities: Medical imaging encompasses a range of modalities, such as Magnetic Resonance Imaging (MRI), Computed Tomography (CT), X-rays, and Ultrasound, each producing images with unique characteristics.
+\begin{itemize} \item \textbf{Imaging Modalities}: Medical imaging encompasses a range of modalities, such as Magnetic Resonance Imaging (MRI), Computed Tomography (CT), X-rays, and Ultrasound, each producing images with unique characteristics.
 A model trained on data from one modality might not generalize well to another, given the inherent differences in image textures, contrasts, and anatomical representations.

-\item Scanning Protocols: Even within the same modality, images can vary based on the imaging protocols and equipment used.
+\item \textbf{Scanning Protocols}: Even within the same modality, images can vary based on the imaging protocols and equipment used.
 Factors such as magnetic field strength in MRI, radiation dose in CT, and ultrasound machine settings can introduce significant variations in the images.

-\item Patient Demographics: Differences in patient populations, such as age, gender, and ethnicity, as well as variations in disease manifestations, can lead to substantial differences in imaging data.
+\item \textbf{Patient Demographics}: Differences in patient populations, such as age, gender, and ethnicity, as well as variations in disease manifestations, can lead to substantial differences in imaging data.
 For instance, pediatric images are markedly different from adult images.

-\item Temporal Shifts: Longitudinal studies and data collected over extended periods often encounter shifts due to the progression of diseases, the impact of treatments, and changes in physiological states.
-As a result, models trained on historical data may not perform optimally on current or future data.
-These shifts challenge the performance of models when applied outside their training domain, a common occurrence given the variety of imaging techniques used in healthcare. \end{itemize}
+\item \textbf{Temporal Shifts}: Longitudinal data collected over extended periods often encounter shifts due to physiological states change, treatment impact, and the progression of diseases.
+As a result, models trained on historical data may not perform optimally on current or future data. \end{itemize}